justinlubin/cobbler/DEPENDENCIES.md

 4. Restart your shell
 5. Run `make dev-deps deps`

+The developer dependencies are listed in the `Makefile` in the `backend` directory.
+The actual dependencies are listed in the `dune-project` file.

 ## Installing Python dependencies

 1. If you haven't already, [install Python](https://www.python.org/) version